 Typical hit rates: ~10 of 20 ordered designs express as soluble protein, and 3–5 bind the target.
 These numbers vary by target difficulty, but the order of magnitude is consistent across published studies.

 The gap between computational output (millions of candidates) and experimental throughput (tens to hundreds) is the defining constraint of protein design.
 Every ML improvement that increases the pass rate at Step 4 reduces the cost and time of experimental campaigns.
-This is where the field’s leverage lies.
+This is the field’s main leverage point.

 References